 Existing roads would be used to access the construction site wherever feasible.
-An existing access road has been identified from the east from Highway 265 and the project would use 5.14 miles of its length.
-There are other unnamed dirt two-track roads which cross the Project area.
+Access from the east would come from Highway 265.
+There are several existing unnamed dirt two-track roads which cross the Project, but a new access road would be created along the eastern project perimeter.
 Construction of the gen-tie would begin with improvements to existing access roads or construction of new 20-foot-wide maintenance roads within the 250-foot-wide gen-tie ROW, where necessary, and establishment of spur roads where needed to the new structures.
 Spur roads would typically be 12 feet wide and may be bladed.
 If necessary, new roads would be compacted to ensure stability.